Martha Washington: Early life (1731–1748)

-Dandridge may have had an illegitimate half-sister, Ann Dandridge Costin, who was born into slavery.
-Costin's enslaved mother was of African and Cherokee descent, and her father was believed to be John Dandridge.
-She may have also had an illegitimate half-brother named Ralph Dandridge, who was most likely white.

-Dandridge's father was well-connected with the Virginia aristocracy despite his relative lack of wealth, and she was taught to behave as a woman of the upper class.
+Dandridge's father was well connected with the Virginia aristocracy despite his relative lack of wealth, and she was taught to behave as a woman of the upper class.
 She received a relatively high quality education for the daughter of a planter, though it was still inferior to that of her brothers.
 She took to equestrianism, at one point riding her horse up and down the stairs of her uncle's home and escaping chastisement because her father was so impressed by her skill.

-Marriage to Daniel Parke Custis
+Marriage to Daniel Parke Custis (1749–1757)

 In 1749, Dandridge met Daniel Parke Custis, the son of a wealthy planter in Virginia.
 They wished to marry, but the father of Dandridge's prospective groom, John Custis, was highly selective of what woman would marry into the family's fortune.
 She eventually won his approval, and Dandridge married Custis, who was two decades her senior, on May 15, 1750.
 After they were married, Custis moved with her husband to his residence at White House Plantation on the Pamunkey River.
 Here they had four children: Daniel, born 1751; Frances, born 1753; John, born 1754; and Martha, born 1756.
 Daniel died in 1754 and Frances died in 1757.
-While her father had owned 15 to 20 slaves, her husband owned nearly 300, making him one of the largest slaveowners and wealthiest men in the Virginia colony.
+Daniel Parke Custis was one of the wealthiest men in the Virginia colony as well as one of the largest slaveowners, owning nearly 300 slaves.